Can’t sleep? You’re not alone.

 Short naps of between 10 and 30 minutes can be great.
 But, Green advises people to avoid really long naps.

-“Strategic napping is something that can be very helpful at improving your productivity and focus.
+“Strategic napping is something that can be very helpful in improving your productivity and focus.
 There have been good studies showing that people have an increase in their mental acuity after taking a short nap,” Green said.

 Napping for too long can leave people feeling groggy and can disrupt healthy sleep patterns.